limbee/NTIRE2017/README.md

 * Torch7
 * cuDNN
 * nccl (Optional, for faster GPU communication)

+Our code is tested under Ubuntu 14.04 and 16.04 environment with Titan X GPUs (12GB VRAM).

 ## Code
 Clone this repository into any place you want.
 You may follow the example below.